 There’s nothing more sorry-looking than an overripe, brown-spotted banana.
 But with a little bit of imagination, you can blitz it, bake it or freeze it into something wonderful.
 For more bakes and recipe inspiration, check out our banana recipes.

-Quick storage tip
+Quick storage tip for bananas

 Don’t keep bananas in the fridge as they turn brown quicker, and don’t keep them in your fruit bowl as the ethylene gas emitted makes other fruits ripen too quickly.
 However – if you need your avocado or tomatoes to ripen quicker, put them in in a paper bag with a ripe banana overnight.

-Genius recipes for overripe bananas
+Recipes for overripe bananas

 Indulge in this glorious mash-up of two favourite sweet treats – a banana bread base topped with creamy vanilla cheesecake, sliced bananas and salted caramel.